 Before getting a sleep study, you need to meet with a doctor who specializes in sleep disorders.

-The doctors at the UVA Sleep Disorders Center will ask questions about your sleep and general health and perform a physical exam.
+Our doctors will ask questions about your sleep and general health and perform a physical exam.

 If your doctor decides you need a sleep study, you'll need to spend one or more nights in one of our sleep labs.